-3.3 Trends in utilisation To address ToR 3, we considered the their initial liet: To address ToR 3, we considered the utilisation patterns for surgical guides and biomodels since their initial listing in 2013, including how utilisation relates to hospital patient and separation numbers, MBS clinical categories, and diagnostic data.
+3.3 Trends in utilisation

+To address ToR 3, we considered their in the state of th To address ToR 3, we considered the utilisation patterns for surgical guides and biomodels since their initial listing in 2013, including how utilisation relates to hospital patient and separation numbers, MBS clinical categories, and diagnostic data.
 We then explored expenditure in terms of benefits paid for surgical guides and biomodels overall and by MBS item number and product sponsor.